practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 And not only that, but Oberon is also an example of how to damage an ecosystem, together with the Modula ecosystem, by **fragmenting** it.
 I found these _original_ flavors of Oberon:

 - Oberon since 1988: https://onlinelibrary.wiley.com/doi/10.1002/spe.4380180706
-- Oberon-2, "essentially Oberon with a few extensions", since 1990 (PDF): https://people.inf.ethz.ch/wirth/Oberon/Oberon.Report.pdf
+- Oberon-2, "essentially Oberon with a few extensions", since 1990 (PDF): https://people.inf.ethz.ch/wirth/Oberon/Oberon.Report.pdf.
+See also at [EDM2/Oberon-2](https://www.edm2.com/index.php/Oberon-2) (~).
 - Active Oberon ("Do the Fish Really Need Remote Control?
-A Proposal for Self-Active Objects in Oberon") since 1997: https://link.springer.com/chapter/10.1007/3-540-62599-2_41
+A Proposal for Self-Active Objects in Oberon") since 1997: https://link.springer.com/chapter/10.1007/3-540-62599-2_41.
+It had "explicit support for programming multicore processors" (~).
 - Persistent Oberon from 2000: https://link.springer.com/chapter/10.1007/978-3-540-76637-7_6
 - Oberon-07/16, also known as "Revised Oberon" since 2007 (PDF): https://people.inf.ethz.ch/wirth/Oberon/Oberon07.Report.pdf
+- "Zonnon is a descendant of Active Oberon that adds safety features and a stronger object system." (~)

 See from here about some differences between (some) Oberon dialects: [Motivation for a new Oberon version](https://oberon-lang.github.io/2021/07/15/motivation-for-a-new-oberon-version.html)